Diabotical

 Diabotical is a 2020 multiplayer-only first-person shooter developed by Swedish team GD Studio.
 It is in the arena FPS genre and features gameplay similar to Quake III Arena and its successors, with a variety of game modes, weapons, and complex movement mechanics.
 Diabotical uses an engine written from scratch, the "Glitch Engine".

 The game entered closed beta on 28 February 2020, with a full release on 3 September 2020.
-The game is free to play, and $250000 have been set aside for esport competitions in the game's first year.
+The game is free to play. $250,000 were set aside for esports competitions in the game's first year.

+A sequel named Diabotical Rogue was released in early access on June 4, 2024.
+It is a class-based first-person shooter featuring roguelite elements in the form of randomized weapon loadouts and upgrades.